Pender Island: Transport

-Pender Island can be accessed by regular ferry service provided by BC Ferries from Swartz Bay (near Victoria), Tsawwassen (near Vancouver), and other southern Gulf Islands.
+Pender Island can be accessed by regular ferry service provided by BC Ferries from Swartz Bay (near Victoria), Tsawwassen (near Vancouver), and other southern Gulf Islands, which dock in Otter Bay.
 There are also scheduled seaplane and water taxi services.
-There is also a system of "car stops," Pender Island's official alternative to hitch hiking.
+On the Islands there is a system of "car stops," Pender Island's official alternative to hitch hiking.
 Conveniently located around the island you will find posts with maps, and often a handy chair.

 Pender Island also has a helicopter pad located near the main shopping mall, the Driftwood Centre.
 Select helicopters can also land at Fire Hall #1.
 Bedwell Harbour is an official port of entry for sailors from the United States; Port Browning and Otter Bay also offer anchorages.